Skip advert

 Mazda has incorporated renewable materials without any loss of quality

-Mazda has long been known for its striking designs, and the CX-30 is no exception.
-Its interior follows the brand's recent uptick in quality adding some striking materials and features into the mix.
-The centre console trays and door handles are lined with cork from the bark of trees that have fallen naturally – a nod to the brand’s origins making products out of the material – while the door trim incorporates fibres from recycled plastic bottles, and there’s a vegan leather option for interior upholstery.
-The only disappointment is some cheap-feeling plastic around the gear selector, and some of the gloss black physical buttons might bother some owners, as they show smudge marks easily.
+Mazda has long been known for its striking designs, and the MX-30 is no exception.
+Its interior follows the brand's recent uptick in quality, adding some striking materials and features into the mix.
+The centre console trays and door handles are lined with cork from the bark of trees that have fallen naturally – a nod to the brand’s origins making products out of the material – while the door trim incorporates fibres from recycled plastic bottles.
+There’s even a vegan leather option for interior upholstery.

 Advertisement - Article continues below